With files from Diana Ballon

 Float advocates claim magnesium can help relax nerves and muscles, increase energy levels and help bring on a great night’s sleep.
 And many people start that sleep while they’re floating!

-Also available is their Salts of the World float, which includes Dead Sea, Himalayan and Mediterranean mineral salts.
+While floating is nothing new, H2O offers unique float options, including a Salts of the World float, which includes Dead Sea, Himalayan and Mediterranean mineral salts.
 Choose the sounds of the ocean, rainforest or wilderness as your soothing backdrop.